apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ford pickup truck sales lead third-quarter growth**
+**Google Pixel 8 launch event: all the news and products**

-You can read more about it [here](https://www.cnbc.com/2023/10/04/ford-reports-7point7percent-increase-in-third-quarter-sales.html).
+You can read more about it [here](https://www.theverge.com/2023/10/4/23895660/google-pixel-8-event-news-roundup).

 ## Requirements
 - Python 3.8